openshift/enhancements/enhancements/network/bgp-overview.md

 Using BGP for this function is *not* a prerequisite for using BGP to satisfy other use cases.

+### Pod Network Traffic Routing and Avoiding Encapsulation

+Another way BGP could be used for the Pod network is to actually route traffic.
+Take the example of Pod A talking to Pod B.  Based on the discussion in [Pod Network Control Plane](#pod-network-control-plane), we may know that Pod A is on Node X and that Pod B is on Node Y.  BGP can also help get that traffic from Node X to Node Y.

+If the cluster nodes peer with routers in the network infrastructure supporting the OpenShift cluster, then Pod traffic can be routed through the network without this use of any tunnel encapsulation.
+This can provide performance improvements to network throughput by avoiding the cost of tunnel encapsulation.
+Hardware offload can help with tunnel encapsulation overhead, but the cost is still non-zero.
+Hardware offload is also not available in all environments, such as when running on a virtual machine based public cloud.

+It's possible to partially avoid tunnel encapsulation without the use of BGP or another routing protocol.
+If a network solution understands the underlying physical topology, it can skip tunnel encapsulation between nodes on the same layer 2 segment and only do encapsulation when L3 routing is required.
+For example, [Calico can do this](https://docs.projectcalico.org/networking/vxlan-ipip) when not able to peer with the underlying network infrastructure via BGP.

 ### External Service Load Balancing